Russula caerulea: Taxonomy

 First described by mycologist Christian Hendrik Persoon in his 1801 work Synopsis methodica fungorum as Agaricus caeruleus, its specific epithet is the Latin caeruleus meaning "blue".
 It was transferred to the genus Russula in 1838 by the Swedish father of mycology Elias Magnus Fries.
 The 1927 name Russula amara by Kučera is a synonym.

 Description

 The cap is 3–10 cm in diameter.
 It is dark purplish-brown, with a dark, sometimes almost black centre.
 At first it is convex, or even nearly bell-shaped, but later flattens.
 It nearly always retains a broad pointed boss (umbo) in the cap centre which is a profile that is almost unique within the genus.
 The cap skin peels to two-thirds, and it later has a furrowed margin.
 The firm, white stipe is 4–9 cm high, 1–2 cm wide and narrowly club-shaped.
 The gills are adnexed to almost free, and are pale ochre, giving a spore print of the same colour.
 They are quite closely spaced initially.
 The flesh is white and tastes mild, but the cap skin is bitter on the tongue.

+Spores are ellipsoid and ornamented.
+Size 8-9 μm × 6.5-8 μm.